radiostatic0/bravo-frames/README.md

 # Johnny Bravo frame bot

-Twitter bot posting Johnny Bravo frames in order
+Twitter bot posting Johnny Bravo frames in order.
-Uses the Tweepy library for using the twitter API
+Uses the Tweepy library for using the twitter API.

 The way I wrote the program depends on the organization of frames in the file system.
 In the project directory, there are 2 directories holding frames, `frames` and `spent_frames`.